 Our business has incurred operating losses due to costs incurred in connection with our research and development activities and general and administrative expenses associated with our operations.
-Our net losses for the years ended December 31, 2016 and 2017 were \$63.6 million and \$93.9 million, respectively, and our net losses for the nine-month periods ended September 30, 2017 and 2018 were \$66.3 million and \$84.4 million, respectively.
-As of September 30, 2018, we had a net parent investment of \$(8.1) million.
+Our net losses for the years ended December 31, 2017 and 2018 were \$93.9 million and \$115.3 million, respectively.
+As of December 31, 2018, we had a net parent investment of \$(10.4) million.
 We expect to incur significant losses for several years, as we continue our research activities and conduct development of, and seek regulatory approvals for, our product candidates.